PCOS and Blood Sugar/Insulin Tests

 Insulin is a hormone that helps your body use and control the amount of glucose in your blood.
 Insulin is produced in the pancreas gland and released into the blood when the amount of glucose in the blood rises.

-Normally, your blood glucose levels increase slightly after you eat carbohydrate foods.
+Normally, your blood glucose levels increase modestly after you eat carbohydrate foods.
 This increase causes your pancreas to release insulin so that your blood glucose levels do not get too high.
 However, some women with PCOS tend to have chronically high levels of insulin that do not drop back to normal levels.
 This is a condition called hyperinsulinism and has negative health consequences.

 Fasting insulin measures insulin between meals, when it should be at its lowest.